tulians/traffic/time-estimation/README.md

 -   Service time is considered independent of the length of the queue.

+-   As the maximum dataset granularity is an interval of one hour, all transit for that hour will be considered from that hour only, meaning, it is assumed that no queues carry on from a previous time interval to the following one.

 #### Estimation of traffic intensity per toll booth

 In the previous section we discussed the need of computing the arrival rate ![\\lambda](https://latex.codecogs.com/png.latex?%5Clambda "\lambda") and service rate ![\\mu](https://latex.codecogs.com/png.latex?%5Cmu "\mu") in order to know the traffic intensity ![\\rho](https://latex.codecogs.com/png.latex?%5Crho "\rho").
 The former can be derived directly from the information provided by the dataset, given that each of its records indicates the amount of vehicles that arrived and went through the toll booths per hour.
 In order to estimate ![\\mu](https://latex.codecogs.com/png.latex?%5Cmu "\mu") a sample toll booth service time was taken from the *Alberti* toll booth plaza.
 Additionally, only *cars* volume will be taken into account, as sample consists only on cars measurements.